 Navigating the changing world of gender identity and ensuring you are offering gender affirming services can be challenging.
 Understanding the complex challenges faced by those who are trans, transgender, non-binary or gender non-conforming is essential to being able to create services and spaces that are welcoming, appropriate and comfortable for people of all genders.
 This session offers insight into these challenges and concrete actions to ensure your services are welcoming, appropriate and comfortable for all genders.

-HOW TO BOOKAll trainings must be booked at least a month in advance and are dependent on staff availability.
+HOW TO BOOKAll trainings/educational opportunities must be booked at least a month in advance and are dependent on staff availability.

-Please contact PEERS Alliance at 902-566-2437 or contact Cybelle Rieber at email@example.com
+Please contact PEERS Alliance at 902-566-2437 or contact our Executive Director at email@example.com